wpsharks/s2member/s2member/readme.txt

 == Changelog ==

+= v140409 =

+* (s2Member Pro) **s2MOP Shortcode**.
+A new shortcode is now available for site owners running s2Member Pro: `[s2MOP]`.
+For further details, please check your Dashboard under: `s2Member ⥱ API / Scripting ⥱ Membership Options Page / Variables`.
+See also: [this KB article]( http://www.s2member.com/kb/s2mop-shortcode/).
+* (s2Member/s2Member Pro) **Compatibility**.
+Reviewed by Lead Developer Jason Caldwell for full compatibility against WordPress v3.9. s2Member also remains backward compatible with WP v3.3 - 3.8.
+* (s2Member/s2Member Pro) **Security Review**.
+Reviewed by Lead Developer Jason Caldwell to look closer at any portions of s2Member which might be impacted by the [OpenSSL Heartbleed bug](http://heartbleed.com/).
+Please note, the Heartbleed bug is NOT an s2Member bug.
+It is a bug in the OpenSSL library used by many services across the web.
+Please see this [GitHub issue](https://github.com/WebSharks/s2Member/issues/90) where Jason posted a few tips for site owners running the s2Member software.
+* (s2Member/s2Member Pro) **s2 MOP Vars**.
+The format of s2Member's MOP Vars has been updated in this release.
+Backward compatibility remains for the older formats, so this should not cause any problems for site owners using the older formats provided by previous versions of s2Member.
+For further details, please check your Dashboard under: `s2Member ⥱ API / Scripting ⥱ Membership Options Page / Variables`.
+* (s2Member/s2Member Pro) **s2 MOP Vars**. s2Member MOP Vars are now an optional feature.
+It is now possible to disable the additional variables that s2Member appends to the end of your Membership Options Page when it redirects a visitor without access to something you've restricted.
+To configure this new option, please check your Dashboard under: `s2Member ⥱ General Options ⥱ Membership Options Page`.
+* (s2Member/s2Member Pro) **Bug Fix**.
+Updating core IPN handler to correct a PHP warning `array to string conversion`.
+A symptom was to see warnings in your PHP error log when using a custom Thank-You page.
+Fixed in this release.
+* (s2Member/s2Member Pro) **Bug Fix**.
+Updating the new EOT Time column in the list of WP Users so it displays a human readable date and time; as opposed to a UNIX timestamp.
+Fixed in this release.

 = v140328 =

 * (s2Member/s2Member Pro) **Compatibility**.
 Updated to support WordPress v3.9.
 Nothing significant, just minor UI tweaks to make s2Member fully compatible with WP v3.9.